About Me

 with complete sincerity and commitment

-Rachel Held Evans said “yes.”
+Rachel Held Evans said “Yes.”

 She said “yes” to marriage and parenthood.
 Earlier, she said “yes” to being a Christian.
 She had many doubts over the years, but she continued to have faith.
 And, again, it was a struggle, a public one, but Evans strived to have faith in God wholeheartedly.

-When asked to sum things up, Jesus taught that we should love God with all our heart and love our neighbor as we love ourselves.
+When asked to sum things up, Jesus taught that we should love God with all our hearts and love our neighbor as we love ourselves.
 So, wholehearted faith includes wholehearted living -- after all, how can we love others without loving ourselves?

 This book is thus largely a self-help manual.